Patient education: Early menopause (primary ovarian insufficiency) (Beyond the Basics)

 Despite the advantages the patch and ring may have, other forms of estrogen replacement are also effective, and women should choose the form that best suits them.
 Some women do not like wearing the patch or using the ring; others develop skin irritation when they wear the patch.
 For them, hormones in pill form may be a better choice.
 In addition, oral estrogen is often less expensive than the estradiol patch or ring.
 Regardless of the form of estrogen they choose, most women must also take some form of progestin (a type of progesterone).
 With progestins, women also have choices.
 They come in patch or pill form and there are synthetic and “natural” versions.

 Women who do want to get pregnant, meanwhile, should opt for a hormone combination that changes cyclically, the way estrogen and progestin do naturally.
-Women with primary ovarian insufficiency commonly experience unpredictable and intermittent ovarian function, and it is estimated that there is a about a 4 percent chance of ovulating each month.
+Women with POI commonly experience unpredictable and intermittent ovarian function, and it is estimated that there is a about a 4 percent chance of ovulating each month.

 Duration of estrogen therapy — Women taking estrogen and progestin may worry about the risks of hormone replacement therapy.
 After all, recent studies have linked the use of these hormones with an elevated risk of heart attack, stroke, and breast cancer, among other things.
 The fact is, those studies looked at the effects of estrogen and progestin in women who were in their sixties and seventies and who had undergone menopause naturally.

-The results of those studies do not apply to younger women with primary ovarian insufficiency.
+The results of those studies do not apply to younger women with POI.
 On the contrary, studies in women with the condition suggest that they are more likely to have cardiovascular problems if they don't take hormones than if they do.
 Plus, forgoing hormones can lead to osteoporosis.

-Most experts agree, in general, that young women with primary ovarian insufficiency should use hormone therapy at least until they turn 50.
+Most experts agree, in general, that young women with POI should use hormone therapy at least until they turn 50 years.

-Infertility treatment — As noted above, between 5 and 10 percent of women with primary ovarian insufficiency are able to conceive and give birth normally without any special treatment.
+Infertility treatment — As noted above, between 5 and 10 percent of women with POI are able to conceive and give birth normally without any special treatment.
 Treatment with estrogen, fertility drugs, or other hormones, has not been shown to improve fertility.